jamats1/KinyaWhisper/README.md

 ## 🗣️ KinyaWhisper
-KinyaWhisper is a fine-tuned version of OpenAI’s Whisper model for automatic speech recognition (ASR) in Kinyarwanda.
+KinyaWhisper is a fine-tuned version of OpenAI's Whisper model for automatic speech recognition (ASR) in Kinyarwanda.
 It was trained on 102 manually labeled .wav files and serves as a reproducible baseline for speech recognition in low-resource, indigenous languages.

 ## 🤗 Hugging Face Model